InverseTampere/qsm-blender-addons/README.md

 ![Addon Bezier UI](https://github.com/InverseTampere/qsm-blender-addons/raw/master/qsm-addon-ui-bezier.png)

 With the two Bezier curve based import types, the level-of-detail does not need to be fixed upon import.
-Instead a lofting object is used to define the cross-section shape around the Bezier curve defining either a single cylinder or a complete branch.
-The lofting object is set with the *Bevel Object* parameter that is an object selector.
+Instead, a lofting object is used to define the cross-section shape around the Bezier curve defining either a single cylinder or a complete branch.
+If the *Create bevel object* checkbox is checked, a Bezier circle curve object is created during the import process.
+The resolution of the curve is set to 5 by default, and the newly generated object is parented to the QSM parent object.
+If the checkbox is unchecked, the user can select the lofting object with the *Bevel Object* parameter that is an object selector.
 The lofting object should be a curve object, *e.g.*, a Bezier circle with a unit radius.
 The `Resolution` of the curves spline can be used to change the level-of-detail of all the cylinders in the resulting model, in the objects *Object data* panel.

 Selecting *Bezier cylinder* as the import type, creates a single Bezier spline, with two curve points at the starting and ending point of the each cylinder.
 The radius value of the spline will be set to the radius value of the cylinder.